cre134/GettingCleaningData_CourseProject/README.md

 sh run_CleanData.sh

-This will unzip the data file and create a file named "cleandata.csv".  cleandata.csv is then read into R and the remaining steps are formed calling run_analysis.R
+This will unzip the data file and create a file named "cleandata.csv".  cleandata.csv is then read into R and the remaining steps are formed calling run_analysis.R.
+Comments are provided within each script describing the individual steps.